NillionNetwork/scaffold-nillion/CONTRIBUTING.md

 - As you update your PR and apply changes, mark each conversation resolved.

 Once the PR is approved, we'll "squash-and-merge" to keep the git commit history clean.

+The PR will either be
+- merged into main, for bug fixes
+- merged into release, to be merged in with the next release